danilop/ServerlessByDesign/README.md

 - _Export_ an application to save it for later use in a JSON file
 - Take a _picture_ of the application architecture to have a visual representation to share
 - Fine tune the _physics_ used to place nodes and edges on the screen, for example enable/disable it or choose another solver

+Serverless By Design runs in the browser and doesn't need an internet connection if installed locally.

 A live version is available at: http://sbd.danilop.net